Jicarilla War: War

 Dolores Gunnerson argues that "the Jicarillas would have transferred their allegiance to the Americans and served them as faithfully as they had served the Spaniards if the Anglos had been willing to accept them as "friends" and allies."
 She further states that "the Jicarilla were at war with the United States for only a year and a half and spent nearly all that period eluding the troops rather than fighting."

 The war began in 1849 when a wagon of settlers was killed by a band of Jicarillas and Utes.
 The event, sometimes referred to as the White massacre, received considerable publicity at the time and did much to prejudice the Anglo population against the tribe.
-A year later a group of mail carriers were killed in what is called the Wagon Mound massacre.
+A year later a group of 10 mail carriers were killed in what is called the Wagon Mound massacre.
 Various incidents in the next half decade continued to raise tensions between the Americans and the Jicarillas, leading both sides to increasingly mistrust the other until the winter of 1853 to 1854 when the Army began operations.

 In February 1854 a government beef contractor employed by the government of New Mexico reported to the Army that several of his cattle had been stolen by the Jicarillas so in response, a troop of dragoons from the 2nd Dragoons were sent to retrieve the stolen property.
 On March 5, Lieutenant Bell encountered a group of warriors under Chief Lobo Blanco on the Canadian River.
 It was uncertain whether Lobo Blanco and his followers were responsible for the stolen property, but the Army had long suspected Lobo Blanco's band of killing white and Hispanic settlers.
-A battle then ensued which left the chief and four of his warriors dead while the Americans lost two men.
+A battle ensued which left the chief and four of his warriors dead while the Americans lost two men.
 On the next day, the conflict escalated when a band of Jicarillas and Utes raided a herd of cattle near Fort Union, killing two herdsmen in the process.
 After that the U.S. Army 1st Dragoons launched an expedition into Apacheria.
 The first engagement was fought on March 30 when First Lieutenant John Davidson's launched an unauthorized attack on a Jicarilla village near the present day Pilar, New Mexico.
 In the subsequent Battle of Cieneguilla, sixty American cavalrymen fought an estimated 250 Apaches and Ute warriors under the war chief Flechas Rayadas.
 Fighting began at around 8:00 am and lasted for over three hours, by the end of which, 22 soldiers were killed and another 36 were wounded.
 Davidson's command was forced to retreat having inflicted about 20 deaths on the Native force.